 Elizabeth House is committed to a proactive and integrated approach to risk management, in particular to client safety, and to quality improvement that is rooted in the organization’s strategic, operational and project-related objectives and practices.

-We are not a youth protection agency (we are not part of Batshaw Youth and Family Centres or Centres Jeunesse) nor are we part of a CLSC.
-We do, however, work with these organizations among others to address the needs of young parents and children whose security or development is compromised.
+We are not a youth protection agency – we are not part of Batshaw Youth and Family Centres or other Centres Jeunesse or of a CLSC.
+We do, however, collaborate with these organizations when their services are needed or to address the needs of our clients (children and parents).

 Elizabeth House has been helping pregnant women and families since 1968.
 It was originally established by several churches, in response to the needs of pregnant teens and young women who planned to give their baby up for adoption shortly after birth and return to live in relatively stable and secure home environments.

 The 1970’s saw the beginning of the reorganization and integration of health and social services.
 Elizabeth House was included in these reforms and the oversight of its governance passed from the churches to the Ministry of Social Affairs.